Eakta08/Data-Analysis-of-Penguins/README.md

 This is a Data Analysis and Visualization project on Penguins dataset

-Requirement : numpy, pandas, matplotlib and seaborn library
+<b>Requirements :</b> numpy, pandas, matplotlib and seaborn library